rawb1t/Validator/README.md

 - Simple Input:     Real name (max.
 100 chars)
 - Advanced Input:   Username (only alphanumeric chars)
 - Datepicker:       Birthday (date format)
-- Advanced Input:   E-Mail (email format)
+- Advanced Input:   E-Mail (email format and check if email is already in use)
 - Advanced Input:   Password (min.
 8 chars, uppercase, lowercase, numbers and special chars for security purposes)
 - Select:           Gender (only 'male' or 'female' to choose)
 - Simple Checkbox:  Accept the terms of service (a boolean value)